 - Lift your head

-In the next video, you can see how to correct yourself and what good posture is.
+In this video, you can see how to correct yourself and what good posture is.

 At first, it will feel weird because your body tells you it’s wrong.
 It will take two weeks of good practice to make it feel normal.